Canelo v Crawford Radio Row Live Part 1: Jim Gray, Caleb Plant, Antonio Tarver Join the Show!

 But

-guys would throw a punch, and Floyd is already moving, and he's already doing this because he knows he's gonna know what comes with this.
+guys would throw a punch, and Floyd is already moving, and he's already doing this because he knows he's going to miss him.

 I'm out of here on back.

-He's going to have to protect himself from the body shots, bro, because that's going to take your conditioning.
+Yeah.
+You feel me?
+He's going to have to protect himself from them body shocks, bro, because that's going to take your conditioning.

 It's problems.